-The President of the Republic is elected for five years by universal direct suffrage.
+The President of the Republic is elected for six years by universal direct suffrage.

 He is elected with the absolute majority of the suffrage expressed.
-If this is not obtained in the first round of the ballot by one of the candidates, it proceeds to a second round two weeks later.
+If this is not obtained in the first round of the ballot by one of the candidates, it proceeds [on] the second Friday following to a second round.
 Only the two candidates who, remaining in competition, received the greatest number of votes in the first round, may present themselves.

-Every citizen born Mauritanian enjoying their civil and political rights and at least forty (40) years old, and at most seventy five (75) years old, at the date of the first round of the election[,] is eligible to the Presidency of the Republic.
+Every citizen born Mauritanian enjoying their civil and political rights and at least forty (40) years old, is eligible to the Presidency of the Republic.